 A new group of Mason students and employees is working together on well-being mentoring this academic year through our center’s Elena Prien Scholarships program.
 A distinctive benefit of the scholarships, beyond the $1,000 award to each recipient, is the one-on-one mentoring program.
-Scholarship winners meet regularly with someone from Mason’s faculty or staff who has well-being expertise and commits to building a supportive relationship with the student to whom he or she is matched.
+Scholarship winners meet regularly with someone from Mason’s faculty or staff who has well-being expertise and commits to building a supportive relationship with the student.

 Shawal Tariq, a junior majoring in Neuroscience, says she is finding it helpful to work with her mentor to learn about the science of well-being and “different ways I can enhance my own self being by helping enhance the well-being of others.”
 Tariq, who is a first-generation immigrant and a first-generation college student, has enjoyed learning about how well-being differs among cultures from her mentor, our center’s senior scholar Dr. Jim Maddux.
 “I have to look at the world through different cultures, and Dr. Maddux is helping me understand exactly how to do so,” she says.